US senator says mysterious drones spotted in New Jersey should be 'shot down, if necessary'

 Drones are legal in New Jersey for recreational and commercial use but are subject to local and Federal Aviation Administration regulations and flight restrictions.
 Operators must be FAA certified.

-Most, but not all, of the drones spotted in New Jersey were larger than those typically used by hobbyists.
+Most, but not all, of the drones spotted in New Jersey appeared to be larger than those typically used by hobbyists.

-Sen. Cory Booker of New Jersey said he was frustrated by the lack of transparency, saying it could help spread fear or misinformation.
+Sen. Cory Booker of New Jersey said he was frustrated by the lack of transparency, saying it could help spread fear and misinformation.

 “We should know what’s going on over our skies,” he said Thursday.